List of Full House and Fuller House characters: Jesse Katsopolis

-Jesse's obsession with his hair becomes a major trait of his throughout the series, is a die hard Elvis Presley fan and Elvis was his inspiration is to be a musician.
-His obsession with the former is fully established in the season two premiere "Cutting it Close", which focuses on Jesse's tough time coping when Stephanie accidentally cuts off a hunk of his mullet, which leads to him getting into a motorcycle accident that lands him in a full arm cast; later episodes reveal that he has a special comb called Mr. Goodpart (which gets damaged in a melee to purchase a Mighty Mutant Super Kids Super Fortress for Michelle in season eight's "I've Got a Secret") and that he gives pep talks to his hair (as revealed in season seven's "Wrong-Way Tanner").
+Jesse's obsession with his hair becomes a major trait throughout the series.
+He is a die hard Elvis Presley fan and Elvis was his inspiration to be a musician.
+His obsession with Elvis is fully established in the season two premiere "Cutting it Close", which focuses on Jesse's tough time coping when Stephanie accidentally cuts off a hunk of his mullet, which leads to him getting into a motorcycle accident that lands him in a full arm cast; later episodes reveal that he has a special comb called Mr. Goodpart (which gets damaged in a melee to purchase a Mighty Mutant Super Kids Super Fortress for Michelle in season eight's "I've Got a Secret") and that he gives pep talks to his hair (as revealed in season seven's "Wrong-Way Tanner").

-Jesse first moves into the house with virtually no experience in taking care of young children or babies, but starts to learn the ropes along the way.
-He was only going to be here temporary but end up staying here full time.
+Jesse moves into the house with virtually no experience in taking care of young children or babies, but learns the ropes along the way.
+He was only going to be here temporarily but ended up staying full time.
 He becomes closer to all of his nieces over the course of the series, especially Michelle, whom he affectionately nicknames "munchkin" and "shorty", among others.
-Jesse is the main reason why he kept this family together.
 In the first season, Jesse works for his father Nick's exterminating business before leaving to pursue work in advertising, frequently working with Joey.
-He later works with Joey as co-hosts of an afternoon drive time show on local radio station KFLH called The Rush Hour Renegades.
+He later works with Joey as co-host of an afternoon drive time show on local radio station KFLH called The Rush Hour Renegades.